odoo/documentation/crm/overview/main_concepts/terminologies.rst

         cycle.

 -  **Sales stage** :
-        In Odoo CRM, a stage defines where an opportunity is in your sales cycle and its probability to close a sale.
+        In Twenty20 CRM, a stage defines where an opportunity is in your sales cycle and its probability to close a sale.

 -  **Lead :**